frederikheld/pot-pourri/README.md

 It will:

 * display the current health of your plants to tell you where you have to act at a glance
-* allow you to create and maintain plant profiles with information like max and min healty humidity for each plant individually
+* allow you to create and maintain plant profiles with information like max and min healty moisture for each plant individually
 * make it easy to integrate new devices into the _Pot Pourri_ system

-Right now it is capable of displaying the current humidity for each plant.
-All other features are not done yet and partly depend on planned features of _datastore_.
+Right now it is capable of displaying the current moisture for each plant.
+All other features are not done yet and partly depend on planned features of _metastore_ and _persistence_.

 ### metastore